 - Being a dad and husband.

-- Growing Plymouth Software and our team.
+- Growing the Plymouth Software team.

 - Organising and journalling using bullet journal.

 - Attending and speaking at conferences and events on software and business.